Services Provided by the Queensland Haemophilia Centre

 - Provision of individual exercise programs (including Gym and hydrotherapy) to improve fitness levels and advice on sporting issues.

-Haemophilia social workers and psychologists provide professional counselling, psychological assessment and treatment, support, information, education, group work, community development and advocacy services for adults, children and adolescents with inherited bleeding disorders and their families.
+The Haemophilia Centre Social Worker and Psychologist provide professional counselling, psychological assessment and treatment, support, information, education, group work, community development and advocacy services for adults, children and adolescents with inherited bleeding disorders and their families.

-The objectives of these services are to optimise well being and a sense of control over life issues for individuals and families in relation to the specialised and complex psychosocial impacts which often arise from life-long and chronic disorders.
+The objectives of these services are to optimise well-being and provide support to individuals and families in relation to the specialised and complex psychosocial impacts which may arise from life-long and chronic disorders.

-The following are examples of haemophilia psychosocial support services:
+The following are examples of psychosocial support services for people with inherited bleeding disorders:

 - Counselling for individuals and families in the event of a new diagnosis.